Religious Education

 Click here to view the overview fo R.E.
 2024-2026

-Our intent is to provide opportunities for children to develop as confidently, articulate and well-rounded children who can succeed as individuals and contribute to their community and the wider world.
+Our intent is to provide opportunities for children to develop as confident, articulate and well-rounded children who can succeed as individuals and contribute to their community and the wider world.

-To encourage respect and tolerance for other races and religious beliefs, values and opinions through developing an understanding of the principal religions including those represented in our school, in our local area and in the wider community.
+• Encourage respect and tolerance for other races and religious beliefs, values and opinions through developing an understanding of the principal religions including those represented in our school, in our local area and in the wider community

-To encourage in each child a sense of positive worth and self-respect through time for personal reflection of their beliefs and values developing their identity and sense of belonging.
+• Encourage in each child a sense of positive worth and self-respect through time for personal reflection of their beliefs and values developing their identity and sense of belonging

-To enable children to become confident, responsible and caring members of the community by supporting children to develop respect for others and in particular those whose faiths are different from their own.
+• Enable children to become confident, responsible and caring members of the community by supporting children to develop respect for others and in particular those whose faiths are different from their own

 In the above ways we aim to prepare children to take part in a global community based on mutual respect.